ForNeVeR/dotnet-licenses/README.md

 - `path` (required) is a path on disk; for zip archives, we support glob patterns.

 The `packaged_files` parameter is mandatory for the `generate-lock` command.

+The `assigned_metadata` parameter (optional) allows to mark any specific files in the package as covered by the combined licenses from the specified source. `files` is a glob mask that will be applied to any of the packaged files, while `metadata_source_id` is a value of the `id` attribute in the `metadata_sources` collection.

 Lock File
 ---------